Counting and mining with the shell

 Search for all case insensitive instances of that whole word in the ‘America’ and ‘Africa’

-files in this directory.
-Print your results to a fileresults/hero-i.tsv
+.tsvfiles in this directory.
+Print your results to a fileresults/hero-i.tsv.Solution

 $ grep -iw hero *a.tsv > results/hero-i.tsv